 We regularly offer PhD positions in algorithms, combinatorial optimization, complexity theory, algorithmic game theory, operations research, or quantum-inspired algorithms.
 See below for job descriptions of currently offered positions, and links to the official application form.

-The Institute for Algorithms and Complexity is a research institute of the renowned Hamburg University of Technology (TUHH).
-We develop efficient methods for solving important computational problems in economics, engineering, and social sciences and offer students comprehensive training in theoretical computer science.
+The Institute for Algorithms and Complexity is a research institute of the renowned Hamburg University of Technology.
+It develops efficient methods for solving important computational problems in economics, engineering, and social sciences.
+It offers students comprehensive training in theoretical computer science.
 The institute consists of a dynamic, interdisciplinary team that is involved in various national and international scientific collaborations.

-Hamburg University of Technology (TUHH) is one of the leading technical universities in Germany, with almost 10,000 students in various engineering subjects.
+Hamburg University of Technology is one of the leading technical universities in Germany.
 It is part of Germany's national Strategy of Excellence.
 Its goal is to develop Technology for Humanity.

 YOUR TASKS